botpress/documentation-v12/docs/main/qna-module.md

 ![QnA Category](/assets/faq-qna-category.png)

-## Add contexts to your flow
+# Add Contexts to your Flow

 The final step is to set the desired context at the appropriate time in your flow.
-To help you with this, we added 3 actions (i.e. `appendContext`, `resetContext` and `removeContext`).
-You will find these actions under the NLU category in your actions list.
+To help you with this, we added 3 built-in actions (e.g., `appendContext`, `resetContext` and `removeContext`), under the NLU category in your actions list.

 ### Append Context

-To set a context, let's use the `appendContext` action and add our new context in the `contexts` field.
+To set a context, use the `appendContext` action and add your new context in the `contexts` field.
 You can use comma-separated values to pass multiple contexts.

 ![Actions](/assets/faq-append-context.png)